Get the RAVE Guardian App and login with your SCU username and password

 Q. Is my privacy protected?

 A. Profile data is stored privately and securely within Rave Mobile Safety’s redundant and geographically diverse databases.
-Your profile can only be viewed by Campus Safety dispatchers when your timer expires, send a tip or you dial 9-1-1.
+Your profile can only be viewed by Campus Safety dispatchers when your timer expires, send a tip or you text, or dial 911.

 Q. Can Rave Guardian track me?